Horst Bredekamp

-Horst Bredekamp (born 29 April 1947, in Kiel) is a German art historian.
+Horst Bredekamp (born 29 April 1947, in Kiel) is a German art historian and visual historian.

 Life and work

-Bredekamp studied art history, archeology, philosophy and sociology in Kiel, Munich, Berlin and Marburg.
+Bredekamp studied art history, archaeology, philosophy and sociology in Kiel, Munich, Berlin and Marburg.
 In 1974 he received his doctorate at the Philipps-Universität Marburg with a thesis on art as a medium of social conflicts, especially the "Bilderkämpfe" of late antiquity to the Hussite revolution.
 He worked first as a volunteer at the Liebieghaus in Frankfurt am Main, from 1976 as assistant in the division of Art History at the University of Hamburg.

-In 1982 he was appointed Professor of art history at the University of Hamburg, in 1993 he moved to the Humboldt University Berlin.
+In 1982 he was appointed professor of art history at the University of Hamburg, in 1993 he moved to the Humboldt University Berlin.
 Since 2003 he has been a Permanent Fellow of the Institute for Advanced Study, Berlin, in 2005 the Gadamer-endowed chair.
 Bredekamp was a fellow at the Institute for Advanced Study, Princeton (1991), Institute for Advanced Study in Berlin (1992), Getty Center, Los Angeles (1995 and 1998) and the Collegium Budapest (1999).